celestemiriams/Fast-Food-Fast/README.md

 # Fast-Food-Fast
-This is a food delivery service app for a restaurant
+This is a food delivery service app for a restaurant.

 ### Features

+#### Index page
+This is the first page of the application which has links directing the user to the signin and signup pages if they have or do not have accounts respectively.

 #### Admin Dashboard
 The admin dashboard allows the admin to carry out the following;